mancej/fileserver-challenge/README.md

 * HTTP 2XX’s
 * HTTP 5XX’s
 * Total throughput (requests / sec)
-* # of times invalid data was returned (i.e, I wrote X last, but was returned Y as a value)
+* Number of times invalid data was returned (i.e, I wrote X last, but was returned Y as a value)
 * ??

 **What you’ll be given:**